Adrian Piper: Collections

-Selected exhibitions

 Reception

 Curator Ned Rifkin wrote that Piper "holds a singular position" in the art world.
 Art critic Michael Brenson asserted that Piper's work "cut through the frozen sea in people and [led] them into areas of themselves they did not know existed."
 Piper was included in Peggy Phelan and Helena Reckitt's compendium, Art and Feminism (2001), where Phelan wrote that her art "worked to show the ways in which racism and sexism are intertwined pathologies which have distorted our lives."